adobe-commerce/partner-day-accs/lab/storefront-dropins/Lab.md

 - How to extend storefront drop-ins with slots
 - How to create and configure a custom payment method in Adobe Commerce
 - How to set up webhook subscriptions for payment validation
-- How to integrate payment method logic into the storefront
+- How to integrate payment method logic into the storefront checkout drop-in

 ---